royvandewater/rise-of-the-machines-talk/outline.md

   - scalability
 - How Twilio helps solve this problem
   - a simple and intelligent interface into communications such as sms, mms, and voice
-  - with the help of Octoblu, simple support calls, notifications and two-way interactions can be context aware and automated
+  - a practical implementation of simple support calls, notifications and two-way interactions that can be context aware and automated
 - Lessons Learned
   - be lazy, automate everything that you can
   - microservices